eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>
 <br>

-##### <span style="color:#ffb300; font-weight:bold;">1.Anti-Bullying and Non-Discrimination</span>
-Instructors must strictly adhere to established policies and procedures regarding anti-bullying and non-discrimination.
+<span style="color:#ffb300; font-weight:bold;">1.
+Anti-Bullying and Non-Discrimination</span> Instructors must strictly adhere to established policies and procedures regarding anti-bullying and non-discrimination.
 This includes actively fostering an inclusive and respectful environment for all students and staff.
 <br>
 ##### <span style="color:#ffb300; font-weight:bold;">2.Professional Conduct and Judgment</span>
 Instructors must avoid any actions that demonstrate extreme negligence or poor professional judgment.
 Such behaviors can jeopardize the health, safety, or well-being of students and staff or hinder the individual’s or company’s operational effectiveness and educational or training objectives.